 At ages 0–3 months, a child might smile in response to a friendly voice and turn toward a familiar voice.

-At age 3–6 months, a child might smile when spoken to, look to hear where a sound is coming from, and notice music, as well as toys that make sounds.
+At ages 3–6 months, a child might smile when spoken to, look to hear where a sound is coming from, and notice music, as well as toys that make sounds.

-At age 6–12 months, a child might respond by waving when someone says, “Bye”; respond to simple directions, such as, “Come here”; and look at pictures or objects when someone talks about them.
+At ages 6–12 months, a child might respond by waving when someone says, “Bye”; respond to simple directions, such as, “Come here”; and look at pictures or objects when someone talks about them.

 At ages 1–2 years, a child might point to some body parts when asked or get objects when asked, understand and answer simple questions, and point to pictures in story books when asked.